mortenlokkemoen/school-project-haehre/readme.md

-This will be the beginning of our markdown readme file.
-As time progresses this will be filled with useful information.

-installation process
+# INSTALL PROCESS

 1. npx create-expo-app my-app
 2. cd my-app
 3. Install Expo Go on apple store
+4. Run npm install to install all dependencies
-4. npx expo start or npx expo start --tunnel if your network is strict.
+5. npx expo start or npx expo start --tunnel if your network is strict.
 You do get a bit slower app.

-For backend we need to set up some dependencies

-For routing we are installing React native router for all our routing needs
+We are connecting our frontend and backend with with the use of MYSQL workbench and Heroku.

 1. expo install react-native-screens react-native-safe-area-context for the routes we will be using If we are on Mac and developing for iOS we also need to install pods to complete linking